openmind-consortium/Analysis-rcs-data/README.md

 - **AdaptiveLog.json** - Contains any information from the embedded adaptive detector.
 The structure and timing information is similar to the time domain files.
 - **StimLog.json** - Contains information about the stimulation setup (e.g. which group, program, rate and amplitude the device is currently using for stimulation).
 The structure and timing information is similar to the time domain files.
 Much of this information is duplicated in DeviceSettings.json.
 - **ErrorLog.json**- Contains information about errors.
 Not currently used.
-- **EventLog.json** - Contains discrete information we write into the device.
+- **EventLog.json** - Contains discrete annotations of user Events that can be segregated as 'EventType' and 'EventSubtype'.
 These can be experimental timings or patient report of his state if streaming at home.
 Note that this information only contains timing information in computer time, whereas all other .json files have timing relative to (on-board) INS time.
-[See section below on timestamp and systemTick](https://github.com/openmind-consortium/Analysis-rcs-data/tree/DocumentationUpdate#systemtick-and-timestamp)
+When used in its entirety, the processing pipeline transforms the times to a common time so they are comparable [See section below on timestamp and systemTick](https://github.com/openmind-consortium/Analysis-rcs-data/tree/DocumentationUpdate#systemtick-and-timestamp)
 - **DiagnosticsLog.json** - Contains discrete information that can be used for error checking.
 - **TimeSync.json**: Not currently used